yfuna/clack/README.markdown

 ## Middleware

-Middleware is a type of Clack components, which modifies behaviour of a Clack application without modifyin the Clack application's code.
+Middleware is a type of Clack components, which modifies the behavior of a Clack application without modifyin the Clack application's code.

 ### Bundle Middleware